-- Before engaging a trainer, have you set out clearly the organisation's intention to seek training that reflects the approach described in this section of the standards? - Is there adequate leadership within the organisation on its decision to take anti-racist action, and therefore the need to plan training?

-2. Training is part of a wider programme of work to proactively reduce racial inequalities and address racism within the organisation
+trainer, have you set out clearly the organisation's raining that reflects the approach described in this adards? leadership within the organisation on its decision to tion, and therefore the need to plan training?
+2. Training is pa art of a wider programme of work to proactively red art of a wider programme of work to uce racial inequalities and address he organisation. ✓ proactively red racism within the Have you gathered uce racial inequalities and address ial